 So be sure to visit Spains 2nd largest city sometime and enjoy the endless historical treasures, unique architecture and incredible boundless dining and drinking scene.

 P, Sherman 42 wallaby way, Sydney yup this is home – I mean the Sydney part anyways haha!
 I love my city and even to this day, I am still in constant awe of all its beauty and charm.

-The great thing about Sydney is that its truly a place for everyone, its very multicultural, budget and family friendly and there is always something to do.
-There is so many beautiful places to see, attractions to do and Iconic places to visit but my most favorite thing about Sydney would be it’s incredible outdoors…. it is just so beautiful! and it surrounds the whole of the city!
+The great thing about Sydney is that its truly a place for everyone, it is very multicultural, budget and family-friendly and there is always something to do.
+There is so many beautiful places to see, attractions to do and Iconic places to visit but my most favourite thing about Sydney would be it’s incredible outdoors…. it is just so beautiful! and it surrounds the whole of the city!

 There are so many different types of bushwalk and coastal walks, beaches and fun activities that the outdoors have to offer here.

 With the Invictus games coming up in the next week, I’m sure the city will be bustling with lots of new visitors (including Prince Harry) and will be once again enchanting everyone with all her charms…..as I said before “I love my city!”

 There’s nothing you can’t do, now you are in New Yooooooork – sing it, Alicia!

 Dang didn’t she know it! its no surprise there are so many songs named after this city, I mean its nothing short of incredible.

 Having gone to New York on numerous occasions myself, I would definitely rank this as one of the top places I have visited in my life!
 It is just so magical and amazing and ga-dang fabulous argh!